 (v) In the case where film or radio programming is provided by a taxpayer that is not a network or station to another person for broadcasting in exchange for a fee or other remuneration from that person, the broadcasting service is received at the location of the office of the customer from which the services were ordered in the regular course of the customer's trade or business.
-Accordingly, in such a case the revenue derived by the taxpayer that is included in the taxpayer's Illinois numerator of the sales factor is the revenue from such customers who receive the
+Accordingly, in such a case the revenue derived by the taxpayer that is included in the taxpayer's

-- (B-8) Gross receipts from winnings under the Illinois Lottery Law from the assignment of a prize under Section 13.1 of the Illinois Lottery Law are received in this State.
-This paragraph (B-8) applies only to taxable years ending on or after December 31, 2013. - (C) For taxable years ending before December 31, 2008, sales, other than sales governed by paragraphs (B), (B-1), (B-2), and (B-8) are in this State if: - (i) The income-producing activity is performed in this State; or - (ii) The income-producing activity is performed both within and without this State and a greater proportion of the income-producing activity is performed within this State than without this State, based on performance costs. - (C-5) For taxable years ending on or after December 31, 2008, sales, other than sales governed by paragraphs (B), (B-1), (B-2), (B-5), and (B-7), are in this State if any of the following criteria are met: - (i) Sales from the sale or lease of real property are in this State if the property is located in this State. - (ii) Sales from the lease or rental of tangible personal property are in this State if the property is located in this State during the rental period.
-Sales from the lease or rental of tangible personal property that is characteristically moving property, including, but not limited to, motor vehicles, rolling stock, aircraft, vessels, or mobile equipment are in this State to the extent that the property is used in this State.
+1 Illinois numerator of the sales factor is the 2 revenue from such customers who receive the 3 broadcasting service in Illinois.
+4 (C) For taxable years ending before December 31, 2008, 5 sales, other than sales governed by paragraphs (B), (B-1), 6 and (B-2), are in this State if: 7 (i) The income-producing activity is performed in 8 this State; or 9 (ii) The income-producing activity is performed 10 both within and without this State and a greater 11 proportion of the income-producing activity is 12 performed within this State than without this State, 13 based on performance costs.
+14 (C-5) For taxable years ending on or after December 31, 15 2008, sales, other than sales governed by paragraphs (B), 16 (B-1), $(B-2)$ , and $(B-5)$ , and $(B-7)$ , are in this State if 17 any of the following criteria are met: 18 (i) Sales from the sale or lease of real property 19 are in this State if the property is located in this 20 State.
+21 (ii) Sales from the lease or rental of tangible 22 personal property are in this State if the property is 23 located in this State during the rental period.
+Sales 24 from the lease or rental of tangible personal property 25 that is characteristically moving property, including, 26 but not limited to, motor vehicles, rolling stock, aircraft, vessels, or mobile equipment are in this State to the extent that the property is used in this State.

-(iii) In the case of interest, net gains (but not less than zero) and other items of income from intangible personal property, the sale is in this State if:

-(a) in the case of a taxpayer who is a dealer in the item of intangible personal property within the meaning of Section 475 of the Internal Revenue Code, the income or gain is received from a customer in this State.
+- (iii) In the case of interest, net gains (but not less than zero) and other items of income from intangible personal property, the sale is in this State if: - (a) in the case of a taxpayer who is a dealer in the item of intangible personal property within the meaning of Section 475 of the Internal Revenue Code, the income or gain is received from a customer in this State.
 For purposes of this subparagraph, a customer is in this State if the customer is an individual, trust or estate who is a resident of this State and, for all other customers, if the customer's commercial domicile is in this State.
-Unless the dealer has actual knowledge of the residence or commercial domicile of a customer during a taxable year, the customer shall be deemed to be a customer in this State if the billing address of the customer, as shown in the records of the dealer, is in this State; or income-producing activity of the taxpayer performed in this State or, if the income-producing activity of the taxpayer is performed both within and without this State, if a proportion of the income-producing activity of the taxpayer is performed within this State than in any other state, based on performance costs.
+Unless the dealer has actual knowledge of the residence or commercial domicile of a customer during a taxable year, the customer shall be deemed to be a customer in this State if the billing address of the customer, as shown in the records of the dealer, is in this State; or - all other (b) in cases, if t.he income-producing activity of the taxpayer is in this if performed State or, the income-producing activity of the taxpayer performed both within and without this State, if a greater proportion of the income-producing activity of the taxpayer is performed within this State than in any other state, based on performance costs.